lcarneirofreitas/redshift-spectrum-aws-test/README.md

 parameters        | {"EXTERNAL":"TRUE","transient_lastDdlTime":"XXXXXXXXXXXX"}
 ```

-- Loading data from redshift to the s3 spectrum
+- Loading data from redshift to the s3 spectrum with the UNLOAD command
 ```
 unload  ('select * from category_stage_internal order by id') to 's3://MYBUCKETREDSHIFT/stage/'